d1nch8g/repo/README.md

 Project aims to quickly set up and running personal pacman repostitory without pain and hussle.

-Currently supports single gRPC method `Add()`, which will add package from AUR repository to registry.
+Currently supports single gRPC method `Add()`, which will add packages from AUR repository to registry.

+Environment variables:

+- `REPO` - 📄 repository name on the web page
+- `USER` - 😀 user name in system
+- `GRPC_PORT` - 🌐 gRPC API port for repository packages
+- `FILE_PORT` - 🌐 port for static file server to access packages
+- `INIT_PKGS` - 📦 initial packages for download

 You can run repository via `docker-compose`: